seema-shaik/Technical-Resource/Python.md

 Functions: Blocks of reusable code that perform a specific task.

-Modules and Packages: Ways to organize and reuse code.
-Modules are single files, while packages are directories containing multiple modules.

 Object-Oriented Programming (OOP): Python supports OOP principles, allowing you to create objects and classes.
 # Getting Started
 Installation: Download and install Python from the official website.